-Though the Checkboxes component offers similar functionality, some scenarios need a Multi-Select Dropdown component.
-For example, if you have more than six options or don't want your full list of options shown on the page at all times, you can use the Multi-Select Dropdown component instead.
+Though the Checkboxes component offers similar functionality, some scenarios require a Multi-Select Dropdown component.
+For example, if you have more than six options or don't want your full list of options shown on the page at all times, you can use the Multi-Select Dropdown component.

 Examples of when to use a Multi-Select Dropdown component are: